GGBOND121382/Communication-Efficient_Regret-Optimal_DOCO/README.md

 `$ docker exec -w /DOCO/data -it doco-exper python libsvm_data_load.py all`, you can replace the last parameter `all` with `epsilon` or `covtype.binary` to run experiments solely on the epsilon or covtype.binary datasets

-`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-comm.py covtype.binary 8`
+`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-comm.py covtype.binary 8 1`

-`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-comm.py covtype.binary 32`
+`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-comm.py covtype.binary 32 1`

-`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-comm.py epsilon 8`
+`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-comm.py epsilon 8 1`, you may skip this experiment if the PC's memory is less than 64GB

-`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-comm.py epsilon 32`
+`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-comm.py epsilon 32 1`, you may skip this experiment if the PC's memory is less than 64GB

-`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-time.py covtype.binary 8`

-`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-time.py covtype.binary 32`

-`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-time.py epsilon 8`
+`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-time.py 8 1`

-`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-time.py epsilon 32`
+`$ docker exec -w /DOCO -it doco-exper python run-experiments-varying-time.py 32 1`

-`$ docker exec -w /DOCO -it doco-exper python draw-plots.py all`, you can replace the last parameter `all` with `epsilon` or `covtype.binary` to run experiments solely on the epsilon or covtype.binary datasets
+`$ docker exec -w /DOCO -it doco-exper python draw-plots.py all`, you can replace the last parameter `all` with `covtype.binary` or `epsilon` to draw plots solely for experiments on the epsilon or covtype.binary datasets

 Once they run successfully, you will have performance results as pdf files in the results folder and AI model in the model folder.
 RMSE of the training and evaluation dataset will be shown in the standard output.